AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 }
 ```

-We're going to use [`Element.getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to calculate the distance from the viewport edge to the center of the carousel and also to the focal point of each media item.
+We're going to use [`Element.getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to calculate the distance from the device's viewport edge to the center of the carousel and also to the focal point of each media item.
 To do this, we'll create a helper function that accepts a reference to an HTML element and returns the distance from the viewport edge to the desired focal point:

 ```js {data-file="carousel.utils.js" data-copyable=true}
 /**